 65. Timely Use of Funds.
-Funds that are programmed for all components of local grant projects or for Caltrans construction and construction support costs are available for allocation only until the end of the fiscal year identified in the STIP.
+Funds that are programmed for all components of local grant projects or for Caltrans construction, construction support costs, or right of way capital of \$10 million or more are available for allocation only until the end of the fiscal year identified in the STIP.
 Whenever programmed funds are not allocated within this deadline, the project programming will be deleted from the STIP.
 The Commission will not make the funds immediately available to the county share or interregional share for reprogramming.
 The Commission will, however, adjust the share balance to restore the funds in the next county share period.

-Funds allocated for local project development or right of way costs must be expended by the end of the second fiscal year following the fiscal year in which the funds were allocated.
+Funds allocated for local project development, PPM, or right of way costs must be expended by the end of the second fiscal year following the fiscal year in which the funds were allocated.
 For local grant projects, the local agency must invoice Caltrans for these costs no later than 180 days after the fiscal year in which the final expenditure occurred.

-Under statute, funds allocated for construction or for purchase of equipment must be encumbered by the award of a contract within twelve months of the date of the allocation of funds.
-Commission policy, however, is that funds allocated allocations for construction, including intercity-rail projects, or for purchase of equipment are valid for six months from the date of approval must be encumbered by the award of a contract within 6 months of the date of allocation unless the Commission approves an extension as described below.
+Commission policy is that funds allocated for construction, including intercity-rail projects, or for purchase of equipment must be encumbered by the award of a contract within 6 months of the date of allocation unless the Commission approves an extension as described below.